 - Access gates at each level with interlocks to sync with the movement and position of the lift carriage.

 - Velocity fuses to prevent uncontrolled carriage descent in the unlikely event of a hydraulic hose rupture.

 - A pressure switch to prevent the carriage from drifting or sinking to ensure smoother, safer loading and unloading.

 Added Laviola, “The lift was installed and fully tested in only three days.
 We prefer to work with PFlow because they are the industry leader and there are never any surprises when the lift components arrive on site.”

-The facility, which opened in March 2014, employs 85 people and serves 1,000 people a month.
+The facility employs 85 people and serves 1,000 people a month.
 Regarded as the most extensive economic development project in Dover in many years, the project brings a steady flow of people to the site, benefiting area merchants and helping fuel growth downtown.

 The PFlow D Series hydraulic lift certainly played a role of making this adaptive reuse project a reality.

 - Lifts Loads up to 2,000 lbs

 - 14’ Vertical Rise